£990 (home and EU students), £2235 (overseas students)

 What is distance learning?

 Distance learning is a mode of delivery which is particularly appropriate to personal development offering the students the advantage of not having to give up work.
-It’s a mixture of face-to-face teaching and a virtual learning environment (VLE) which enables students to access course materials (articles, activities and exercises, podcasts, video, lectures or presentations in PowerPoint), as well as to have online group discussions, share video work and get feedback from your tutor.
+It’s a mixture of face-to-face teaching and a Virtual Learning Environment (Moodle) which enables students to access course materials (articles, activities and exercises, podcasts, video, lectures or presentations in PowerPoint), as well as to have online group discussions, share video work and get feedback from the tutor.

 Who tutors the course?

-Staff from the Institute of Education, University of London and the British Film Institute.
+Staff from the Institute of Education, University of London and the BFI.

 What can I do when I finish the course?